FieryRaccoon23/ComputationalGeometry/README.md

-# Delaunay triangulation using ML
+# Computational Geometry and ML
 Using CGAL to generate data and training to create Delaunay triangulation.

 ## Setup